CDCgov/data-exchange-portal/README.md

 - Install Docker Desktop [download](https://www.docker.com/products/docker-desktop/)

 This should install docker desktop along with docker/docker-compose cmdline/terminal commands.
 Make sure you have your `./api/.env` file populated.
-Then run `docker-compose build` in the root directory.
+Then run `docker-compose(.exe) build` in the root directory.
 This will create the container for the api.
-Then you will be able to start the api by running `docker-compose up`.
+Then you will be able to start the api by running `docker-compose(.exe) up`.

 ### Using the SWA CLI command